 The flag Targeting tab appears.

-You can make further changes to it as needed, such as:
+After you create a flag, you can make further changes to it as needed, such as to update flag targeting.

 To modify your migration flag template: